noam87/noamswebsite/content/q/john_stuart_mill.md

-## Political Theory Vs The Real World

-> In political and philosophical theories, as well as in persons, success
-> discloses faults and infirmities which failure might have concealed from
-> observation.

-## Resurgence Of Religion

-> What is boasted of at the present time as the revival of religion, is always,
-> in narrow and uncultivated minds, at least as much the revival of bigotry;
-> and where there is the strong permanent leaven of intolerance in the feelings
-> of a people, which at all times abides in the middle classes of this country,
-> it needs but little to provoke them into actively persecuting those whom they
-> have never ceased to think proper objects of persecution.

 ## Incomplete Truths And Social Progress

 > But there is a commoner case than either of these; when the conflicting